GARD

 Cătălina TESĂR, PhD, NEC Alumna, Lecturer, The Faculty of Sociology and Social Work, University of Bucharest; Researcher, National Museum of the Romanian Peasant

-GARD is a research group within New Europe College which was launched in 2019 at the initiative of our late and much-lamented friend and colleague, Viorel Anăstăsoaie, PhD.
-It focuses on contemporary anthropological research and theories, in taking into consideration their larger relevance within the humanities and social sciences.
-Building on the continuous support for anthropology during NEC’s existence through fellowships, workshops and conferences, this research group aims at offering a space for exchanges, debates, projects of anthropological relevance for all scholars interested in anthropological research on/in Romania and beyond.
-Benefiting from the multidisciplinary and international profile of NEC, inter-disciplinary exchange between anthropologists and other social scientists is strongly encouraged and anticipated.
+GARD is a research group within the New Europe College, launched in 2019 at the initiative of our late and much-lamented friend and colleague, Viorel Anăstăsoaie, PhD.
+GARD focuses on contemporary anthropological research and theories, taking into account their broader relevance within the humanities and social sciences.
+Building on the continuous support for anthropology during NEC’s existence through fellowships, workshops and conferences, this research group aims to provide a space for exchanges, debates, and projects of anthropological relevance for all scholars interested in anthropological research on/in Romania and beyond.
+Taking advantage of the multidisciplinary and international profile of NEC, inter-disciplinary exchanges between anthropologists and other social scientists are strongly encouraged and anticipated.

-The group has been meeting regularly in 2019 and in 2020, until the onset of the covid pandemic.
-We are reviving it now, and our intention is to organize monthly meetings, which will continue to adopt, as they did while being coordinated by Viorel Anastăsoaie, a variety of formats including public talks, discussion of pre-circulated papers, film screenings, debates, and roundtable exchanges on newly published relevant books.
-The group’s range of topics and themes of interest is programmatically left as open as possible.
-Further thematic and topical threads of discussion and research are expected to emerge through conversations between the participants.
+The group met regularly in 2019 and in 2020, until the outbreak of the Covid pandemic.
+Since 2022, we have resumed the group’s activity, by organizing monthly meetings, which continued to adopt, as they did while being coordinated by Viorel Anastăsoaie, a variety of formats including public talks, discussions of pre-circulated papers, film screenings, debates, and roundtable exchanges on newly published relevant books.
+The group’s range of topics and interests is programmatically left as open as possible.
+It is expected that further thematic and topical threads of discussion and research will emerge through conversations between the participants.

 Events: